KDE/homerun/README_MODELS.md

 ## Roles
 ### string label
 - mandatory: yes

 Item text

 ### string|QIcon icon
 - mandatory: yes

 Name of the item icon

 ### string favoriteId
 - mandatory: no

 Unique Id used to favorite this item.
 Its value depends on the item type:

 - item cannot be favorited: ""
 - item is an application: "app:" + $desktopName.
-  Examples: "app:kde4-dolphin.desktop" or "app:inkscape.desktop".
-  for KDE applications)
+  Examples: "app:inkscape.desktop" or "app:kde4-dolphin.desktop" for KDE applications.
 - item is a place: "place:" + $url.
   Examples: "place:file:///home/jdoe/Documents" or "place:sftp://host.com/dir".